PayPal will cash, deposit stimulus check for free through its app

-Gray News -- Those receiving their stimulus checks in the coming weeks can cash them for free of charge through the PayPal app.
+(Gray News) – Folks receiving their stimulus checks in the coming weeks can cash them free of charge through the PayPal app.

 The funds can then be transferred to a linked bank account.